Quintus Catius

 Quintus Catius was an officer (legatus) of the Roman Republic during the Second Punic War.

 Catius was plebeian aedile with Lucius Porcius Licinius in 210 BC.
 Using money collected through fines, they dedicated bronze statues at the Temple of Ceres and presented games (ludi) that the Augustan historian Livy says were quite magnificent for their time.

 In 207 BC, Catius was left in charge of the Roman camp at Canusium when his commanding officer Gaius Claudius Tiberius Nero joined consular colleague Marcus Livius Salinator to fight against Hasdrubal.
-Nero's move was virtually unprecedented; a consul was to fight only within his own provincia with the troops assigned to him by the senate, but Nero thought the circumstances justified extreme measures which also gave him an element of surprise.
+Nero's move was virtually unprecedented; a consul was to fight only within his own provincia with the troops assigned to him by the Roman Senate, but Nero thought the circumstances justified extreme measures which also gave him an element of surprise.
 Catius was left to face off against Hannibal, who decided to stay put.
 This delegation of authority anticipated a highly controversial case two years later concerning an egregious exercise of imperium under Scipio Africanus by his legate Quintus Pleminius; Catius, by contrast, had benefitted from the nearby support of the experienced and respected Fulvius Flaccus, a four-time consul.